prashanthprabhu24/LearnPython/Course1/File2/File3.md

     6. Video , etc.
     We will discuss each and how it stored as binary numbers in computers.
 * __Numbers :__ <br/>
-           * Any kind of Whole Numbers can be stored in computer memeory by converting it into Binary numbers.
+           * Any kind of Whole Numbers can be stored in computer memeory by converting it into Binary numbers.<br/>
-           * Intergers to Binary Conversion : Converting a Interger numbers into Binary numbers .
+           * Intergers to Binary Conversion : Converting a Interger numbers into Binary numbers .<br/>
-                * Eg : (int)    = (binary) . '=' indicates 'Equivalence'
+                * Eg : (int)    = (binary) . '=' indicates 'Equivalence'<br/>
-                    1. 24       = 11000
+                    1. 24       = 11000<br/>
-                    2. 2022     = 11111100110
+                    2. 2022     = 11111100110<br/>
-                    3. 18.63    = 10010.101
+                    3. 18.63    = 10010.101<br/>
-                    4. 3.14159  = 11.001001
+                    4. 3.14159  = 11.001001<br/>
-           * Even Negative Numbers can be Converted into Binary.
+           * Even Negative Numbers can be Converted into Binary.<br/>
-           * This conversion is also known as Decimal to Binary conversion.
+           * This conversion is also known as Decimal to Binary conversion.<br/>
-           * Its possible to Convert Binary Back to Decimal and its Known as Binary to decimal Conversion.
+           * Its possible to Convert Binary Back to Decimal and its Known as Binary to decimal Conversion.<br/>
-           * The Numbers is converted into Decimal is stored. and it retrieved back to Decimal Numbers.
+           * The Numbers is converted into Decimal is stored. and it retrieved back to Decimal Numbers.<br/>
  <img src="https://github.com/prashanthprabhu24/LearnPython/raw/main/Dust/file2_6.jpg" width="700" height="300"> <br/><br/>
 * __Letters and Symbols :__ <br/>
-            * Any English Alphabets / Special symbols/greek symbols/Other languages can be converted into Binary.
+            * Any English Alphabets / Special symbols/greek symbols/Other languages can be converted into Binary.<br/>
             * ASCII : American Standard Code for Information Interchange.
-This converts alphabets/symbols into decimal numbers and then to binary.
+This converts alphabets/symbols into decimal numbers and then to binary.<br/>
-            * ASCII code of "A" is 65
+            * ASCII code of "A" is 65<br/>
-            * Google ASCII Table to refer ASCII code for all letters and symbols.
+            * Google ASCII Table to refer ASCII code for all letters and symbols.<br/>
 <img src="https://github.com/prashanthprabhu24/LearnPython/raw/main/Dust/file2_7.jpg" width="700" height="300"> <br/><br/>
 * __Images :__ <br/>
 * __Audio :__ <br/>